 While all of the backpacks listed here are designed to carry laptops, we also wanted to compare how well they hold everything else and how well they handle everyday use of other items besides laptops.
 We specifically addressed different contexts and activities and measured how easy it was to perform these tasks.
 Is the bag big enough to carry water?
 Can it carry a jacket, climbing shoes, and harness for a session at the gym, or even a full change of clothes?
 How about picking up groceries for dinner on your way home from work?
 Most importantly, we checked to see which allows the easiest access to your laptop when the pack is fully loaded.

 Many contenders did well in this metric, as manufacturers seem to put a lot of thought into the architecture of the pack.
-Perhaps the simplest and easiest packs to use are those with large openings and fewer pockets like the Thule Pack n' Pedal, Jansport Right Pack, Patagonia Black Hole, and Fjallraven Kanken 15".
+Perhaps the simplest and easiest packs to use are those with large openings and fewer pockets, like the Jansport Right Pack, Patagonia Black Hole, and Fjallraven Kanken 15".
 The spacious open compartment allows you to put all items into one place to access them with ease.
 Simplified storage makes it easier to load up as well.

 Backpacks with simple one-zipper access, like the Jansport Right Pack and Tzowla Travel, among others, make getting at things simple.
 While we appreciate the protection of roll-top designs or multiple zippers, these backpacks take longer to get into and can be a pain when accessing items.